Frequently Asked Questions

 24. Do you have a safe enclosed outdoor playground?

 Yes!
-Look What I Can Do has playgrounds which are open on only one side.
+Our playgrounds are secure.
 We have 8' fencing with a locked gate located at the back or front of the playground space.
 Classrooms open directly to the playgrounds so little feet do not have far to travel.
 Our playground is completed with a turf floor covering and a natural concept of play where staff plan daily activities to engage the children.
+Shade areas are provided by either sunshades or trees.

 25. How often are toys cleaned and replaced?

 Toys, classroom spaces and bathrooms are cleaned thoroughly each day and disinfected at nap-time and again at the end of the day.
 Deeper cleaning such as walls, doors, baseboards are cleaned and disinfected at least once a week.
-Rugs are shampoo'd at least once a month.
+Rugs are cleaned at least once every three months, or more frequent when soiled.
 Items are replaced upon immediate need if broken, overly worn or developmentally no longer appropriate for the group of children.

 26. Do you provide meals?